No fatalities

-Post-accident inspection of the engine revealed a crack in the engine oil cooler located adjacent to a thermostatic bypass valve.
-The oil cooler was an original component from the World War II era.
-Investigators found that the crack did not originate from a previously repaired section of the component.
+A postaccident inspection revealed a crack in the engine oil cooler adjacent to a thermostatic bypass valve.
+The oil cooler was an original World War II era component.
+The crack did not appear to have initiated at a previously repaired area.

 Contributing factors